fyngyrz/soyacro/README.md

 the aim is to go after terms that are currently, recently, or about to be in the news, and in particular, the technical news.

+### Overview:

-There are three things going on here.
+There are three subprojects happening here.
 The first is a complete webserver based system to create posts.
 The second is a Python 2.7 class, [acroclass.py](acroclass.py), that will allow you to create your own system to expand terms in that environment.
 The third is a Perl 5 module, [acroclass.pm](acroclass.pm), that will do the same thing in the Perl 5 environment.
 All three use the [acrobase.txt](acrobase.txt) file to generate the HTML term expansions.

+## Editor's Markup

+Both the Perl and Python classes offer the ability to add "editor's markup" to the acronym expansions.
+This is a prefix and a postfix that are wrapped around the expansion; the idea here is that if what is being processed is a quote, or added by editors, then that can be indicated so as not to give the impression it was part of the source being quoted.
+The defaults are:

+> 'ed: ['
+> ']'

+The web page provides incorporates this ability; turn on the `editor` checkmark to use it.

 #### Fixed Expansions